gsn_contour_shade

 Examples

-For an application example, see:
+For application examples, see:

 The following will shade areas less than the first contour less than or equal